 How cool do I look there?
 Ha!
 I HAVE to have my TRTL travel pillow.
 Here’s is an in-depth review of this pillow.
 It isn’t for everyone, so read and see if you like that or a traditional style travel pillow.
 This one is so small that you can throw it in your tote bag and it doesn’t take up much space like a normal pillow.
 I can sleep in middle seats, sitting up, with this pillow.
 Obsessed!
 Bonus, don’t forget a nice, fluffy sleep mask!
 I love the ones from UGG the most but also love the style I have in this photo which kind if puff out at the eyes so you can open your eyes inside the mask.

 5. Basic Clothing to Have as Staples

 There are some pieces of clothing I buy as staples in my wardrobe that are a little pricey but go on every trip.
 Topshop Jamie jeans are a good example of that since I wear them everywhere.
-I also love a good pair of Levis and button-up cover up shirts in linen and silk.
+I also love a good pair of Levis (like these) and button-up cover up shirts in linen and silk.
 They can make an outfit!
 I buy higher quality undies, tee shirts, and basics that will last longer as I travel.
 You can click here to see all my favorite places to shop, my clothing staples, and what I’ve been wearing on Instagram this month.

 6. Quality Jackets and Outerwear